TULiberalArts/History/pages/resources.md

 **March 1: FAFSA**Financial Aid Application Deadline
 **November 1**: Transfer Deadline for Spring Semester **June 1**: Transfer Deadline for Fall Semester

+## Undergraduate Resources:

+### Awards and Scholarships

+The History Department offers a number of awards to undergraduates who demonstrate excellence in their History courses.
+At the end of the spring term each academic year a handful of students are selected to receive recognition for their research and writing abilities.